neurobrko/SyncSuite/README.md

 Standalone CLI script to perform synchronization.
-Configuration can be loaded with `-c` flag, file map with `-m` flag or both from configuration directory using `-cm` flag.
+Configuration can be loaded with `-c` flag, file map with `-m` flag or both from configuration directory using `-cd` flag.
 All Settings can be altered by using number of arguments.
 For more details see `rsync_to_remote.py -h`

 ### file_map.py

-Script to view and manage file map file. `-sm` search for remote counterparts in synced file map, before resorting to search on remote via ssh. `-cm`, `-c` and `-m` flags can be used same as with rsync_to_remote.py.
+Script to view and manage file map file. `-sm` search for remote counterparts in synced file map, before resorting to search on remote via ssh. `-cd`, `-c` and `-m` flags can be used same as with rsync_to_remote.py.
 With `-d`, you can either delete file from map by specifying its number, or if `-t` is used, whole task will be deleted from file map.